 If you're not interested in having a surgical procedure done, you may want to consider nonsurgical skin tightening procedures, such as Pelleve.
 However, it's important to have realistic expectations.
 You can't expect to look like you had a tummy tuck if you opted for a minimally invasive procedure.

 While patients are excited to get rid of those last few inches with lipo or CoolSculpting, our board certified plastic surgeon, Dr. Yuly Gorodisky has an excellent grasp of human anatomy and which treatment options yield the best results, and he advises accordingly.

-with our Westlake Village and Oxnard plastic surgeon today!
+Schedule a consultation with our Westlake Village and Oxnard plastic surgeon today!